-Modern domestic economies are dependent on a system of mutual interdependencies that, tied together, form a single, homogenous global economy.
+Modern domestic economies depend on a system of mutual interdependencies that, tied together, form a single, homogenous global economy.

-The web of economic machinations which influence markets can be opaque to even the most seasoned economists, so much so that the term “invisible hand of the market” was coined as far back as 1759.
-It is impractical and sometimes impossible to measure and document every aspect that might shift an economy in one direction or another.
+The web of economic machinations which influence markets can be opaque to even the most seasoned economists, to such an extent that economist Adam Smith coined the term “invisible hand of the market” as far back as 1759.
+It is impractical and sometimes impossible to measure every aspect that might shift an economy in one direction or another.

 Knowing the how-and-why of currency exchange rates is important because they’re a good indicator of relative economic strengths.
 Not just the domain of traders and business owners – currency exchange rates can affect personal income, national pension schemes, job availability and more.

-Using data collected from hundreds of sources, and a sample size in the tens of millions, monetary institutions can evaluate the strength of one currency relative to another and calculate a foreign currency exchange rate (or FX rates).
+Using data collected from hundreds of sources and sample sizes in the tens of millions, monetary institutions can evaluate the strength of one currency relative to another and calculate a foreign currency exchange rate (or FX rates).

 We’ve listed a few of the factors used to determine the relative strength of a currency below.